MarcoYou/MarcoYou.github.io/_posts/2020-09-27-03-Mathematicl-Vector.md

 ### 1.1 Definition

-Algebraic structure isa mathematical object that encompasses a certain set of numbers, replacements of numbers (e.g x y z), all the mathematical operations assigned to such numbers ans replacements, and all the axioms assigned to the latters.
+Algebraic structure isa mathematical object that encompasses a certain set of numbers, replacements of numbers (e.g. x y z), all the mathematical operations assigned to such numbers ans replacements, and all the axioms assigned to the latters.
 In simple definition, we could also say that it is a set assigned with series of operations.